Ism-ail11/XTiny-FastKAN/README.md

 📬 Contact
-For questions, collaborations, or dataset access, please contact:
+For questions or collaborations, please contact:

 Ismail Lamaakal